codefiesta/OAuthKit/Sources/OAuthKit/OAuthKit.docc/OAuthKit.md

 # ``OAuthKit``

-A modern and observable Swift Package for implementing OAuth 2.0 authorization flows.
+A modern and observable framework for implementing OAuth 2.0 authorization flows.

 @Metadata {
     @PageColor(purple)